costas-g/ds_project_raft/README.md

 ## Features

-- **Leader Election:** Automatic election of a cluster leader.
+- **Leader Election:** Simulates leader election among Raft nodes.
-- **Log Replication:** Consistent log entry replication across nodes.
+- **Log Replication:** Supports append and replication of log entries.
-- **Fault Tolerance:** Nodes handle crashes and can recover/rejoin the cluster.
+- **Fault Tolerance:** Nodes handle failures and can rejoin the cluster.
+- **Snapshotting:** Periodically creates snapshots of the replicated log to optimize memory usage and speed up recovery.
+- **Batching:** Supports batching of client commands for efficient log replication and higher throughput.
-- **Async Client:** Modern `asyncio`-based TCP client for interacting with the Raft cluster.
+- **Async Client:** Uses `asyncio` for modern, non-blocking client-server communication.
-- **Threaded Node Simulation:** Each node runs in its own thread and communicates via Python queues.
+- **Threaded Nodes:** Each node runs in its own thread, using queues for inter-node communication.
-- **Customizable Cluster:** Easily configurable node settings.
+- **Configurable Cluster:** Easily modify node configuration and network parameters.
+- **Client Testing Command:** Provides tools for sending test commands to the cluster and measuring system response.

 ## Installation